 What Are Listed Buildings?

-Listed buildings are buildings with cultural, historic (whether this is cultural, militarily, or are associated with significant people) or architectural (in terms of architectural design, decoration, and craftsmanship) importance.
+Listed buildings are buildings with cultural, historic (whether this is cultural, military, or associated with significant people) or architectural (in terms of architectural design, decoration, and craftsmanship) importance.
 A list of these buildings is kept protecting and conserving these buildings to be preserved for future generations.

 Anyone can nominate a building for the list if they think the building is of note.
 Historic England also has a strategic plan to list buildings that fall within specific categories.
 In either case, buildings will be put forward to be assessed by the Secretary of State for Digital, Culture, Media, and Sport, who will have the final say on whether a building is listed or not.